The evolutionary advantage of guilt: co-evolution of social and non-social guilt in structured populations: Introduction

-Guilt is an emotion that involves a cognitive element, the thought that the subject has in some manner transgressed (an exception being survivor guilt) \citep[p.196]{Joyce2008}.
-One may even feel guilt about not feeling guilt, a meta-emotion \citep[p.404]{Prinz2008}.
-Anticipation of guilt leads to normative conformity even when retaliation might not arise.
-When we anticipate the wrath of others or our own guilt, this can defeat the temptation to engage in harmful behaviour.
+Guilt, as an emotion, incorporates a cognitive component, involving the acknowledgment that the subject has, in some way, violated a norm (survivor guilt being an exception) \citep[p.196]{Joyce2008}.
+There's even the potential for feeling guilty about the absence of guilt—a meta-emotion \citep[p.404]{Prinz2008}.
+The anticipation of guilt can drive normative conformity, even in the absence of an expected retaliatory response.
+When we anticipate the wrath of others or our own guilt, this can defeat the temptation to engage in subsequent harmful behaviour.
 Guilt promotes cooperative behaviour by adding an emotional cost to defection \citep[p.141]{Prinz2010}.
-Reciprocity violations provoke anger and guilt \citep[p.380]{Prinz2008}.
+Reciprocity violations provoke one's anger and an other's guilt \citep[p.380]{Prinz2008}.
 Self-directed anger plays a different role than guilt.
-People get angry at themselves when they behave stupidly, but guilt arises when people violate norms [or commitments], and is especially likely when we cause harm to another person.
-And feel more guilty about harming members of the in-group than of the out-group.
+People get angry at themselves when they behave stupidly, but guilt arises when people violate norms (or commitments), and is especially likely when one causes harm to others.
+In addition, we feel more guilty about harming members of the in-group than those of the out-group.
 This finding lead some authors to conclude that guilt is an emotion that arises especially when there is a threat of separation or exclusion \citep[p.133]{Prinz2010}.
 Moreover, it highlights the importance of population networking with respect to guilt.

-It has been emphasised that guilt-proneness is unrelated to anger -- that is guilt-prone people are just as prone to anger as anyone else \citep[pp.490-496]{tangney201323}.
-But when angered, guilt-prone individuals are inclined to manage their anger constructively (e.g. non-hostile discussion, direct corrective action and they are disinclined towards aggression.
+Guilt-proneness has been highlighted as independent of anger; in other words, individuals with a predisposition to guilt are no more or less prone to anger than the general population \citep[pp.490-496]{tangney201323}.
+Yet, when confronted with anger, those with a propensity for guilt are more likely to channel it constructively, opting for non-hostile discussions, direct corrective actions, and a general aversion to aggression.
 Feeling guilty leads to positive intrapersonal and interpersonal processes.
-Expressions of guilt can strengthen relationships in a number of ways, especially in contexts requiring cooperation and interpersonal trust and based on assumptions of equity and fairness.
+Expressions of guilt can strengthen relationships in a number of ways, especially in contexts requiring cooperation and interpersonal trust, based on assumptions of equity and fairness.

 Guilt triggers self-debugging, as a result of an \textit{a posteriori} error detection in norm compliance.
-There is an expectation of correctness and a dissonance provoked by error, debugging being enabled by counterfactual reasoning \citep{Pereira2019,Pereira2023}.
+There is an expectation of correctness and a dissonance provoked by error, debugging being enabled by counterfactual reasoning \citep{Pereira2019,Pereira2024}.